RajAbey68/ko-lake-villa-website/EMAIL_SETUP.md

 # Email Setup for Ko Lake Villa Contact Form

 ## Overview
-The contact form is configured to send emails to multiple recipients when a visitor submits a message through the website.
+The contact form is configured to send emails to multiple recipients AND store messages in Firebase when a visitor submits a message through the website.

 ## Email Recipients
 All contact form submissions are automatically sent to: